Top 10 things to do in Dublin, Ireland

-With a vibrant nightlife, traditional cultural events, historical sites, breathtaking scenery in the suburbs, stunning edifies and monuments, fine architecture, sublime literary field, and modern amenities, it is no wonder that Dublin remains one of the most sought after European holiday destinations for visitors from all around the globe.
+With a vibrant nightlife, traditional cultural events, historical sites, breath taking scenery in the suburbs, stunning edifies and monuments, fine architecture, sublime literary field, and modern amenities, it is no wonder that Dublin remains one of the most sought after European holiday destinations for visitors from all around the globe.
 A very ancient city that has witnessed centuries of struggle, it has always been the center of social, economic, and cultural activities that shaped the history of Ireland.
-This small capital with massive reputation is a blend of heritage and self-indulgence and will definitely not disappoint you where you’ll perceive languages and stomach it up with foods from all four corners of the world.
+This small capital with massive reputation is a blend of heritage and selfindulgence and will definitely not disappoint you where you’ll perceive languages and stomach it up with foods from all four corners of the world.
 With stunning outdoor settings, inspiring cuisines, historical landmarks, notable museums, and cultural centers, the city also has much to offer in terms of leisure and entertainment.
 Head out with a Dubliner and you’ll spoilt for choice for a vivacious nightlife.
+We at Taxidio recommend these top 10 tourist attractions during your stay in Dublin, Ireland.

 Unearth the historic heart of Dublin which served as English administration headquarters for centuries.
-Today, it is a major government complex and a remarkable tourist attraction visited by a large number of travelers.
+Today, it is a major government complex and one of the best places for a tourist to visit in Dublin.This attraction visited by a large number of travellers.
 A major part of the structure still remains from the 18th century, which is depicted in the rooms that are heavily adorned with painted ceilings and a throne dating back to 1821.
 The stately rooms are currently used for official engagements and events.

-An erstwhile prison which has been transformed into a museum, Kilmainham Gaol is a historical place where many Irish revolutionaries were once imprisoned.
+An erstwhile prison which has been transformed into a museum, Kilmainham Gaol is a historical place and a must visit place in Dublin where many Irish revolutionaries were once imprisoned.
 There is an art gallery where paintings, sculptures, and jewelry of prisoners are on display.
 Other items in the collection include an original copy of the Proclamation of the Irish Republic, manuscripts, photographs, newspapers, weaponry, medals and uniforms.

 Christ Church Cathedral:

 Acknowledged as the largest stadium in Ireland, Croke Park is the headquarters of the Gaelic Athletic Association with a capacity of 82,300.
 The park is often known as Croker and is named after Archbishop Thomas Croke.
 Take a stadium tour to visit the team dressing rooms, warm-up areas, and the media center before going pitch side via the players' tunnel.
-This tour promises an incredibly unique and unforgettable day out.
+This tour promises an incredibly unique and unforgettable day out making its way into one of the must visit places in Dublin.

 A world in itself, the Trinity College tour collates the 4 buildings of the entire university and provides the visitors an in-depth insight into the 400 years of history.
 You get to see the magnificent buildings and the Book of Kells exhibition which is like a fresh page almost every time you visit this place.
 The entire tour is hosted by the knowledgeable and enthusiastic students of the college.